PRG 1418 Ekspordi(ga tegelejate) tulemuslikkus VUCA ja mitte-VUCA keskkondades. Export(ers) Performance in VUCA and Non-VUCA Environments

 Vissak, T. (2022).
 Tiia Vissak: keskenduks edu asemel ebaedule. Äripäev, 13.04.2022.

 The article states that there is no such person who succeeds in absolutely everything; moreover, unsuccessful persons have not always caused their failures although bystanders may think so.
-The press publishes lots of success stories but it seems that failures get less attention (if they publish somehting, then rather in a negative way).
+The press publishes lots of success stories but it seems that failures get less attention (if they publish something, then rather in a negative way).
 Thus, it might be useful to share stories of failures that lead to success.
 Such stories might inspire people who have experienced lots of failures.
 It would be also interesting to find out how successful people measure their success rate (if they do that at all).

 Vissak, T. (2023).
 Tiia Vissak: mentaliteet, mis hävitab Eesti edu. Äripäev, 17.01.2023.